 And a rather crude, but serviceable rear adjustable mount.

-There is also a $300 Precision Long Range rear mount available.
+There is also a $300 Precision Long Range rear mount available from Montana Vintage Arms.
 Various articles on the internet give it mixed reviews for the price.
 But I would wager that with a bit of filing and smoothing it could be made to work well.

 The rear mount that comes with the scope includes a heavy duty recoil base that utilizes the rear dovetail slot in the barrel and one of two factory drilled and tapped holes that my Pedersoli had.
 If your barrel is not drilled and tapped, you might be able to use the base with just the dovetail, but they caution that heavy recoil could cause damage to the steel around the dovetail.
 On my rifle I could have used both drilled and taped holes but the mount only came with one screw that fit the strange thread dimentions on my rifle.
 It must be metric as nothing I had in my scope mounting hardware would fit the holes.